JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - You can use the `splice` method which is similar to the slice method, but it actually mutates the array, rather than creating a new array.
 This would delete the elements that you return into splice, and the original array loses their values.
 The second value is different from the slice method, in that the last number is 'deleteCount' meaning that it is the number of elements you want to delete.

 - The `reverse()` method can be used to reverse the elements of an array, and same as splice it will mutate the original array.
-- The `concat()` method can be used to concatinate to arrays. i.e. if you have `arr1` and `arr2` and you wanted to joint arr1+arr2, then you would write `arr1.concat(arr2)` and define that to a new variable.
+- The `concat()` method can be used to concatinate two arrays. i.e. if you have `arr1` and `arr2` and you wanted to joint arr1+arr2, then you would write `arr1.concat(arr2)` and define that to a new variable.
 The concat doesn't mutate arrays.
 - The `join()` method will work the same as for strings.
 - The `at()` method can be used instead of the brackets notation to access one element from an array.
 If you want to get the last element of the array, you should probably use the at() method.
 The at method also works on strings.
 - <strong>Ways to get the last element of an array:</strong>